fahad-cpp/FBW/README.md

 ```
 step 3 : put the exe in the same folder as game exe<br>
 step 4 : create a shortcut of the game (not the exe)<br>
-step 5 : set the target of the shortcut to Borderless.exe
+step 5 : set the target of the shortcut to Borderless.exe<br>
-step 4 : Run Game through the shortcut<br>
+step 6 : Run Game through the shortcut<br>